 Everywhere I look I come across articles, promotions, and methods on how we can improve our health.
-Things like “what we need to eat?” and “what types of exercises to carry out” or “gear to make you stronger..”.
-Well to me, especially now where my mobility is very limited due to a knee injury I figure there are three things that I’ll share with you guys – 3 things that you can do right now that will immediately allow you to reap rewards, have a positive impact on your well-being and overall health.
+Things like “what we need to eat?” and “what types of exercises to carry out” or “gear to make you stronger…”.
+I must searching for weird things if the algorithms are spitting out annoying ads.
+Well to me, especially considering my mobility has been limited due to a knee injury I figure there are three things that I’ll share with you guys – three things that both you and I can do right now that will immediately allow us to reap rewards, have a positive impact on our well-being and overall health.
+This isn’t rocket science, but writing this out tonight also gives me the ability to reflect on my current state of things, and albeit them being a given, we often don’t execute on the those small things, hence a reminder to both myself and you, the reader.

 1. Increase water intake